Freight Shipping from Harrisburg to St. Louis

 How much does it cost to ship freight from Harrisburg to St. Louis?

-Full truckload (FTL) rates from Harrisburg, PA to St. Louis, MO currently range from $2,008-$2,475 for a standard dry van load over the 934-mile route.
+Full truckload (FTL) rates from Harrisburg, PA to St. Louis, MO currently range $2,008-$2,475 (roughly $2.17-$2.66 per mile over 934 miles).
 LTL shipments typically cost $714-$1,194 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Harrisburg to St. Louis?

-Standard FTL transit from Harrisburg to St. Louis is approximately 17 hrs by truck over 934 miles.
+Standard FTL transit from Harrisburg to St. Louis is approximately 17 hrs by truck over 934 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Harrisburg Intermodal to BNSF St. Louis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Harrisburg to St. Louis freight?